WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 PERIOD 3 ROOM 10

-Programming I (Scratch and Python)
+Programming I (Python)

 Introduction to creating computer algorithms and developing a coding mindset.